simple-acme/simple-acme.github.io/reference/plugins/installation/index.md

 ---
 # Installation plugins
 Installation plugins are responsible for making the necessary changes to your application(s) after successfully creating or renewing a certificate.
-Currently there are two of these plugins.

 {% include plugin-list.html type='installation' %}